General Information

 Tee Ball, Coach Pitch, or Modified Player Pitch Division(s)

-- Can I control which sub-division my player is assigned to?
+- Can I control which Division (TB, CP, or MPP) my player is assigned to?

 - Yes, parents/guardians may elect either the Modified Player Pitch, Coach Pitch, or Tee Ball Division during registration.

-- Can I control which team my player is assigned to?
+- Can I control which team my player is assigned to (TB, CP, or MPP)?

-- How will my child be selected to a team, and when will the teams be announced?
+- How will my child be selected to a team in TB, CP, or MPP; and when will the teams be announced?

-- I have more than one child, can they play together on the same team?
+- I have multiple children registered for the TB, CP, or MPP Division(s).
+Can they play together on the same team?

 Regular Season Topics